-Hollókő castle is in north-Hungary and it had had a busy history before the age of the Ottoman wars.
+Hollókő castle (Raven Stone castle) is in north Hungary and it had a busy history before the age of the Ottoman wars.
 Enjoy the video and the folk song:

-When the Ottomans took the castle of Nógrád in 1544, Hollókő (“Raven-stone”) suddenly became a border castle.
+When the Ottomans took the castle of Nógrád in 1544, Hollókő suddenly became a Borderland castle.
 The few defenders of the fort tried to prevent the Turkish raids.
 Its captain was Kapitan György who had a famous duel in 1550 with the Agha of Szanda castle, Bey Hubiar in the fields of Buják.

-According to the pay list of 1556, Hollókő’s captain was Agha Mohamed with his 21 mercenaries (18 infantrymen and 3 artillerymen).
+According to an Ottoman pay list of 1556, Hollókő’s captain was Agha Mohamed with his 21 mercenaries (18 infantrymen and 3 artillerymen).
 There were 24 Ottomans in it in 1558-59.
 We have the list of military equipment stored in it in 1565: one smaller cannon, five handguns, ten rifles, one quintal of lead, two quintals of gunpowder, two bags of fuse, nine shields, and 500 „prangi” (?).

 The chief captain of Eger castle, the famous Prépostvári Balázs took the fort back by negotiations in 1593.
 According to a survey in 1596, the castle was in very bad condition so the Diet of 1608 ordered its reinforcement.
 There was just very little repair carried out, though.
 According to the records of 1652 and 1655, there were only 20 Christian defenders in it.